-Second, although we have shown that female participation rates were significantly higher in accelerators than in the general entrepreneurial population, some arguments can be raised against our interpretation that this is because accelerators provide the kind of help that female founders need.
-Women tend to seek help more than do men in many different contexts (Bamberger, 2009).
-This tendency might cause them to seek the help of accelerators regardless of the specific kind of help they provide.
-Another explanation might be due to the fact that we do not have data about applications to accelerators by gender, so the relative increase in female rates in accelerators might simply be due to certain accelerators admitting more women, for various reasons, rather due to more women approaching them.
-However, both alternative explanations for the higher proportion of women in accelerators do not undermine our premise that accelerators are designed in a way that caters to the specific needs of female entrepreneurs, and our findings that female founders actually require and advance more than men on most of these aspects.
+Second, although we have shown that female participation rates were significantly higher in accelerators than in the general entrepreneurial population, some arguments can be raised against our interpretation that this is specifically because accelerators provide the kind of help that women founders need.
+In general, women tend to seek help more than do men in many different contexts (Bamberger, 2009).
+This tendency might cause them to seek the help of accelerators regardless of whether or not accelerators actually provide targeted help for issues that are of particular value to women.
+Additionally, we do not have data about applications to accelerators by gender, so the relative increase in women’s rates in accelerators might simply be due to gendered acceptance rates rather than gendered application rates.
+However, both alternative explanations for the higher proportion of women in accelerators do not negate neither our premise that accelerators, as designed, cater to the specific needs of women entrepreneurs, nor our findings that women founders actually require and advance more than men on most of these aspects.

 Third, our data suggests that women advance less than men in their access to capital and in fundraising.
-Though this finding is aligned with our predictions and with previous findings (Chen, 2019; Dutt & Kaplan, 2020), it may seem to undermine our suggestion that accelerators promote female founders more than male founders (although female founders do advance on this aspect as well), considering the centrality of access to capital for entrepreneurial success (Brush et al., 2018).
-If accelerators do not ultimately reduce the gender gap in fundraising, that should pose a serious flaw to the argument that they can serve in closing the entrepreneurial gender gap.
-However, we believe that there are some considerations that counter this concern.
-We posit that this finding is, at least partly, the product of the first barrier (entrepreneurial human capital) and the stage of development of their ventures.
-As women require more entrepreneurial training, and as their startups tend to be at earlier stages of development, relative to men, accelerators’ effects on actual fundraising should be revealed in the long run, gradually following the increase in entrepreneurial human capital and the progress of the startup.
-As our data cannot show this long-term effect, this suggestion should be examined in future research.
+Though this finding is consistent with our predictions and with previous findings (Chen, 2019; Dutt & Kaplan, 2020), it may seem to undermine our suggestion that accelerators promote women founders more than men founders (although women founders do advance on this aspect as well), especially considering the centrality of access to capital for entrepreneurial success (Brush et al., 2018).
+If accelerators do not ultimately reduce the gender gap in fundraising, that would indicate a serious flaw in our argument that accelerators can help close the entrepreneurial gender gap.
+However, we believe that there are some factors that that counter this concern.
+We posit that this finding that women advance less in accessing capital is, at least partly, the product of the first barrier (entrepreneurial human capital) and due to the specific maturity of their startups.
+Relative to men, women require more entrepreneurial training and their startups tend to be at earlier stages of development when they enter an accelerator.
+Consequently, an accelerator’s effects on actual fundraising might only be revealed in the long run, following an increase in entrepreneurial human capital and the maturation of the startup.
+As our data cannot show this long-term effect, this suggestion could be examined in future research.